 He suggests that by eating psilocybe cubensis, a species of mushroom often found growing out of cow manure, homo erectus developed better visual acuity and subsequently became better hunters, which increased our chances of survival and evolution.

 Psilocybin Mushrooms Fact #9 – They Induce Significant Spiritual Experiences

 Another study done by Johns Hopkins University researched the spiritual effects of psilocybin.
 They were shocked by the results.

 Out of 36 test subjects, a third said that their experience was the most significant (spiritual) experience of their lives, while over two thirds stated that it was definitely in their top five most significant life experiences.

 More so, 79% of the subjects reported increased well-being in the months following the study.

 Psilocybin Mushrooms Fact #10 – You Can Grow Them At Home

 You do not need to deal with dubious people in shady places to get access to psilocybin mushrooms.
-Although still (technically) illegal (except if you live in Spain or the Czech Republic), you can grow them in your own home with ease, hence with greater peace of mind and in full control of what you grow.
+Although still (technically) illegal (except if you live in the Czech Republic), you can grow them in your own home with ease, hence with greater peace of mind and in full control of what you grow.